I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Release: Stormspell Records, 2017

 I wonder what's in the water in Brazil that keeps producing so many quality heavy metal musicians.
-I first came across Yuri Fulone's name last year in the credits of United For Metal by Brothers of Sword—a mini "supergroup" of sorts that featured members of numerous Brazilian bands like Grey Wolf, Cruzadas and Hazy Hamlet coming together to bash out an album's worth of sword swingin', poser slayin' true metal in the best Manowar/Grave Digger/Dio tradition.
-I soon learned that Yuri was a solo artist in his own right with three self-released EP's under his belt, on which he plays all of the guitars, bass, and drums and performs lead vocals to boot.
-Yuri Fulone can truly be called a "one man band!"
+I first came across Yuri Fulone's name in the credits of United For Metal, a 2016 release by Brothers of Sword.
+This mini "supergroup" of sorts featured members of various underground Brazilian metal bands like Grey Wolf, Cruzadas, and Hazy Hamlet, who all combined forces to bash out an album's worth of sword swingin', poser slayin' true metal in the best Manowar/Grave Digger/Dio tradition.
+I soon learned that Yuri was a solo artist in his own right with three self-released EPs under his belt.

 A brief medieval-styled intro, "Beyond the Gates of Time," sets the swords 'n' shields mood right away and segues into the album's first proper track "Thunderstorm," a fast paced anthem in the best NWOBHM tradition.
 The title track opens with some grandiose keyboard flourishes to accent the sizzling guitar riffs which then kick the song into overdrive.
 "I'm A Wolf" features more chunky guitar riffing and another fists-in-the-air, everybody-sing-along chorus.